gatlinnewhouse/retris-mb/dev_diary.md

 Next I added functions to move left, right, and rotate the falling tetromino.
 I had to bounds check the tetromino to ensure it didn't go off the screen.
 An interesting wrinkle of this design is that in order to get a tetromino flush with an edge, you may have to rotate the tetromino.
 This is because the microbit needs static arrays for pieces and I cannot variably set a tetromino's size on the microbit.

 I added a function to drop the pieces and have them fall to the bottom of the screen.
 Then I worked on clearing full rows, and moving rows down after a row is cleared.
 I had the speaker beep for how many rows were cleared.
 I also improved the rng by generating more seeds.

+Adding a feature for "text" displaying on the screen allowed me to resolve some clippy warnings with conditional compilation.